ikarth/nanogenmo/README.md

 Copyright © 2013 Isaac Karth

-Distributed under the Eclipse Public License either version 1.0.
+Distributed under the Eclipse Public License version 1.0.
+Some portions under other licences.